Home

 One of the original members of Little Bitts, Randy Hind, of Ontario, Canada, sent in a photo of his aluminum tug, "Little Mac".

 "Hello, I was a member of the original "little Bitts" club and just happened to find the web site.
 Will read more about the new things going on and I am glad to see that the club is still going forward.
 Here is a photo of a aluminum tug I built based on Berks ideas.
-Randy Ontario, Canada

-Our newest member of Little Bitts (AND one of Berk's oldest family friends) Ted Fuller, CMC, United Stated Coast Guard, has sent in a photo of his Perfect 10, now named "Turnbuckle".
+Member of Little Bitts (AND one of Berk's oldest family friends) Ted Fuller, CMC, United Stated Coast Guard, has sent in a photo of his Perfect 10, now named "Turnbuckle".
 Ted and "Turnbuckle" have been living in Florida, where Ted has been stationed for some time.
 They are happily moving to San Francisco, California shortly.
 Those of you who live in the bay area can keep an eye out for them!
 Also, note that Ted is going to write a history of how he met Berk, how they built boats together, and he is going to share a little about their mutual US Coast Guard link.
 We can't wait!

 « One of our members, Clint Skelton, and his crew, built their mini tug, the "Little Toot".
 She was begun with plans from Berkeley Engineering's Candu E-Z. However, Clint wanted to "beef" the boat up a bit, so that it would be a little bit more sea-worthy to travel in the waters off the shores of Spain, her home port.
 Clint has a website that is an incredible journal complete with photos on his complete building process!
 This is something that everyone will enjoy!
 See the new version now for the launching of the completed "Little Toot"!
 It is just a great video!
 Congratulation, Clint!